-This is not a question of chicken or the egg.
+This is not a question of the chicken or egg.

 Reality is, “If customers(businesses) don’t nail strategy, won’t matter how well you execute,” Kaihan Krippendorff, speaking at the New Orleans Coaches Scale Up Summit.